SportBeep.com

 Related news

 Friday’s five races for two-year-olds launched the 14-race, $34 million Breeders’ Cup slate that will be highlighted on Saturday by the $7 million Classic.
 O’Brien’s day had opened disappointingly when he scratched Juvenile Fillies Turf favorite Precise after the two-time Group One winner developed a cough.
-But he was beaming after the $1 million, one-mile race when his son Donnacha opened his own Breeders’ Cup account with Balantina’s storming victory.
+But he was beaming after the $1 million, one mile race after son Donnacha opened his own Breeders’ Cup account with Balantina’s storming victory.
 Ridden by champion jockey Oisin Murphy, Balantina broke slowly, but Murphy calmly worked toward the rail and crept up behind a scorching pace set by Japanese raider Switch in Love.
-Ground Support had finally got the better of Switch in Love and was cruising in the straight when Balantina roared past on the inside and drew clear, with Pacific Mission rallying late for second.
+Ground Support had finally got the better of Switch in Love and was cruising in the straight when Balantina roared past on the inside and drew clear, Pacific Mission rallying late for second.

 “This is very special.
 It was fantastic,” Donnacha O’Brien, 27, said after joining not only his father but also brother Joseph as a winning Breeders’ Cup trainer.
 “To watch Dad do it year-in and year-out, and Joseph to get winners — nice to be on the board,” he said.
 Cy Fair, trained by George Weaver and ridden by Irad Ortiz, opened the proceedings with a victory in the $1 million Juvenile Turf Sprint.
-The filly overtook pacesetter Schwarzenegger in the straight and held off a late run by the Aidan O’Brien-trained Brussels, who broke slowly but charged late with Soumillon in the irons.
+The filly overtook pacesetter Scwarzenegger in the straight and held off a late run by the Aidan O’Brien-trained Brussels, who broke slowly but charged late with Soumillon in the irons.
 Aspect Island was third.

 Super Corredora set a fast pace and held on for a wire-to-wire win in the $2 million Juvenile Fillies.
 In the $2 million Juvenile — the race traditionally seen as a pointer to the next year’s Kentucky Derby — Ted Noffey lived up to his favorite’s status as he completed an undefeated two-year-old season.
 The colt, trained by Todd Pletcher, notched a third straight Grade One victory, defeating longshot Mr. A.P. by one length with Brant third.